-Irish-American writer Rose Mahoney on her Fenian Irish roots and finding herself on the Dingle Penisula
+Irish-American writer Rose Mahoney on her Fenian Irish roots and finding herself on the Dingle Penisula.

 I’ve led a very charmed life.
-I have always loved writers and have been blessed to have known such great Irish-American writers as Pete Hamill, Jimmy Breslin, John Gregory Dunne, Joe Flaherty and Frank McCourt.
+I have always loved writers and have been blessed to have known such great Irish-American writers as Pete Hamill, Jimmy Breslin, John Gregory Dunne, Joe Flaherty, and Frank McCourt.
 There’s one more I’d like to add to that iconic group—Rosemary Mahoney.

 I first “discovered” Mahoney when I was an editor for Publishers Weekly magazine in 1993.
 Often books of Irish interest were tossed my way to review.
 A book called "Whoredom in Kimmage" came across my desk and my reaction to the exceptional writing was a simple: “Who the #%@* is this Rosemary Mahoney?”
 We soon met and have been friends ever since.

-On June 15, Mahoney will headline the Lismore Festival of Travel Writing in County Waterford.
 I caught up with Mahoney at her home in Greece and she was gracious enough to answer a few questions about her books and the Lismore Festival.

 “They’ve grown fearless”